BlackMG27/Job-Ready-Guide-2018/Readme.md

 ## Part One - Getting Job Ready

 ### Tier 0 - Prep
-**Goal**:Be comfortable with git by midway through Tier 1, and comfortable with Precalculus by midway through Tier 2.
+**Goal**:Be comfortable with git by midway through Tier 1, and get a good start programming topics by Tier 2.

 _Anything in Tier 0 can be studied before beginning Tier 1, or alongside the rest of the guide as you progress through the other Tiers._
 - [ ]  [JavaScript Interview Prep](https://www.hackerrank.com/chingu-challenge-9-javascript-prep).
 Sign up for this now and work through it alongside the rest of the plan.